- This event has passed.

-Underwater Parks Day at the Santa Monica Pier Aquarium
+Underwater Parks Day at Heal the Bay Aquarium

 Well, we’ve got you covered with our virtual exhibit called “Underwater Treasure.”
 Our scientists will reveal the wonders of our local underwater paradises through a 360-degree experience.
 Donning special goggles, guests will have the opportunity to dive into the Catalina Island Long Point Marine Protected Area and explore its vibrant marine life without getting wet.

 Story Time Guest Appearance: We are thrilled to have Ali Miller join our Underwater Parks celebration with a special Story Time and craft activity at 3:00PM.
 Ali will read from her new picture book, How Cara Lost Her Color, which is a beautifully illustrated story about how coral reefs are so important to our ocean ecosystem.

 In 2011, a network of marine protected areas, or underwater parks, became effective in Southern California, providing safe haven for ocean wildlife.
 Heal the Bay spent years working with partners and the State of California to identify areas for these special places to be strategically located for enhancement of marine life populations.
 Marine protected areas are present in the waters off of Point Dume in Malibu, Catalina Island, and Palos Verdes’ Abalone Cove and Point Vicente.
 We have continued on as guardians of our local marine protected areas through research, education, and monitoring programs.